How to Capitalize Titles in AP Style

 A Journey to the Beyond

 In the first, “to” precedes the infinitive verb “dance,” so it is capitalized (in line with AP style).
-But the second “to” is just a standard preposition, indicating a destination, so it wouldn’t need correction.
-Keep an eye on how words are used in titles when proofreading.
+But the second “to” is just a standard preposition, indicating a destination, so it should remain lowercase.
+Be sure to pay close attention to how words are used in titles when proofreading!

 When to Place Titles in Quotation Marks